 Dutch economic historian Rutger Bregman’s galvanising shout came at the ongoing World Economic Forum (WEF) in Davos, Riffle’s in his capacity as new policy advisor to US democratic congresswoman Alexandria Ocasio-Cortez .
 Both are truths screamed against injustice.
 Injustice finely dressed in non-existent fabrics by economic and political spin doctors.
 We have all grown up being told that wealth and wealthy individuals make everyone rich, high taxes will simply drive away our overlords and they’ll take our jobs with them, resources are better managed in private hands than under our collective (i.e. government) control… so low taxes and small government are good for us all and anyone who thinks otherwise is stupid.
 Full stop. ( For stupid “communist”, rippling with derogatory overtones, is often used.)
 The neo-liberal juggernaut rumbles on, leaving bewildered humanity and a voiceless environment crushed in its wake.
 So it goes.

 Riffle and Bregman shout “No!”.
 Riffle speaks out of turn.
 Received wisdom, especially in USA, tells us (is that US?) to admire billionaires and aspire to become one.
 Not Riffle.
-Surely he is right- obscene inequality. has to be a policy failure.
+Surely he is right- obscene inequality has to be a policy failure.
 Obscene inequality like 26 people (in 2017 it was 8) owning as much as the poorest half of humanity.
 My working definition of policy is “rules groups of people make to govern themselves”, in this case 7 billion of us accept rules that hand half the planet to 26 people.
 These rules may not have been made democratically, nevertheless we accepted them.
 They’re our rules.
-Riffle and Bregman ask why we meekly put the world’s resources in 52 hands and concomitantly accept rules that other people might become so poor they have no choice but to sell their children to escape climate change.
+Riffle and Bregman ask why we meekly put the world’s resources in 52 hands through rules that concomitantly make other people so poor they have no choice but to sell their children to escape climate change.
 The spin doctors weave a story that says low taxes increase everyone’s wealth, naked facts show current policies have decreased the relative wealth of the poorest half of the planet by 11 % in the last year (while the wealth of the billionaires increased by 12 %.).
 They say we are stupid if we point out the naked truth that this is a failure of global policy.
 Riffle and Bregman shout “No!
 The policies are stupid.
 The low taxation mantra is spin!”